crypticCaroline/puppyplaymates/README.md

 All users’ inputs are passed through the appropriate validators to ensure no bad data enters the database.
 The users are notified through a flash message if any of these checks fails.

-Check Length - Makes sure in text fields there is a min/max length
+Check Length - Makes sure in text fields there is a length.
+The length argument is passed to the function with the text and replaces sets the max length.

 Check Size - checks to make sure the user’s input is "Small", "Medium" or "Large"